elmotec/massedit/README.rst

 Changes
 -------

+0.69.0 (2020-12-22)
+  Updated infrastructure files to setup.cfg/pyproject.toml instead of setup.py.
+Also moved CI to github workflows from travis and added regression tests for Python 2.7.

 0.68.6 (2019-12-02)
   Added support for Python 3.8, stdin input via - argument.
 Documented regex to turn base classes into googlemock MOCK_METHOD.